hasithlakshan/user-role-management-frontend/README.md

 ##    • Normal user can't do anything he can only see the user list
     • Mainly shows name email and the role.
     • User can search specific user using user email.
+    • Finally user can log out from the app